-If you would like to convey your thoughts to the planning team, please click on the "Open for Comment" title found under the PROJECT LINKS column on the left side of this page.
-Please share your comments no later than January 30, 2020.
+The NPS encourages your review and input on the EA.
+If you would like to share your thoughts, please click on the "Open for Comment" link found under the PROJECT LINKS column on the left side of this page.
+Comments must be received by June 19, 2020.

-Before including your address, telephone number, electronic mail address, or other personally identifying information in your comments, you should be aware that your entire comment, including your personally identifying information, may be made publicly available at any time.
-You may request the NPS withhold your name and/or address from public disclosure.
-If you wish to do this, you must state this prominently at the beginning of your comment and make such a request by checking the box "keep my contact information private." on the website.
-The NPS will honor such requests to the extent allowable by law, but you should be aware that the NPS may still be required to disclose personal identifying information.
+Before individuals include their address, phone number, email address, or other personal identifying information in their comment, they should be aware that their entire comment, including their personal identifying information, may be made publicly available at any time.
+Individuals may request that the NPS withhold their name and/or address from public disclosure.
+If individuals wish to do this, they must state this prominently at the beginning of their comment and make such a request by checking the box "keep my contact information private." on the website.
+The NPS will honor such requests to the extent allowable by law, but individuals should be aware that NPS may still be required to disclose personal identifying information.